Hanuman temple established by bairagi saint

 Kasi yatra

-Most of the followers of Sanadhana Dharma wish to visit Gaya atleast once in their lifetime.
-The place called Gaya is also called Matru Gaya where they pay their respect to their parents especially to their mother.
-During their visit to Gaya they would often visit Kasi also called Varanasi and Sangam also called prayagraj [first among the prayags] where three rivers Ganga, Yamuna and Saraswati meets and take bath in the confluence.
-This entire trip is often referred to as “kasi yatra” in common parlance.
+Most followers of Sanatana Dharma wish to visit Gaya at least once in their lifetime.
+The place called Gaya is also called Matru Gaya, where they pay their respects to their parents, especially to their mother.
+During their visit to Gaya, they would often visit Kasi, also called Varanasi, and Sangam, also called prayagraj [first among the prayags], where three rivers Ganga, Yamuna, and Saraswati meet and take a bath in the confluence.
+This trip is often called “kasi yatra” in common parlance.

-Once considered a difficult tour to visit all these ksthras together, today advance in technology and communication has made things very easy and comfortable.
-People from all across the country including far fledged districts in south, west, east or north India make it a point to visit this holy place and pay their obeisance.
+Once considered a difficult tour to visit all these kshethras together, today advances in technology and communication have made things very easy and comfortable.
+People from all across the country including far-fledged districts in south, west, east, or north India make it a point to visit this holy place and pay their obeisance.

 Visiting these holy places does not end the Kasi yatra.
 People had to take the holy waters of Ganga from the Prayagraj and offer the same to Sri Ramanatha Swamy at Sri Rameswaram.
 This only completes the Kasi Yatra.
-People from south would first visit Rameswaram and then sangam etc, and bring holy water of Ganga.
-It is a common saying that this practice of bring holy water of Ganges to Rameswaram had united people of north and south.
+People from the south would first visit Rameswaram and then Sangam etc, and bring the holy water of Ganga.
+It is a common saying that this practice of bringing the holy water of the Ganges to Rameswaram united the people of the north and south.

-Madurai had been an important place through which people use to visit Rameswaram.
-People from all walks of life and places of Bharat had visited this holy place of Madurai.
-Let us look at the some important facts of Madurai.
+Madurai had been an important place through which people used to visit Rameswaram.
+People from all walks of life and places of Bharat have visited this holy place of Madurai.
+Let us look at some important facts about Madurai.

 Madurai of past